adetalhouet/distributed-cloud-native-application/README.md

 ## Step 3: Deploy the application microservices

-After creating the Virtual Application Nework, deploy the grpc based microservices for the `Hipster Shop` application.
+After creating the Virtual Application Network, deploy the grpc based microservices for the `Online Boutique` application.
 There are three `deployment .yaml` files labelled *a, b, and c*.
 These files (arbitrarily) define a subset of the application microservices to deploy to a cluster.

 | Deployment           | Microservices